 Long Range FPV Tips and Tricks

 In long range FPV, the penalty for a mistake is high.
-Whereas in FPV freestyle a crash could mean a single busted motor, an unplanned landing while flying long range means the loss of a fully equipped drone.
+In FPV freestyle a crash could mean a single busted motor.
+However, an unplanned landing while flying long range could mean the loss of a fully equipped drone, or a very long hike!
 Following these useful tips and tricks will certainly improve your chances of going the distance while still managing to retain your investment.

 When testing your long range FPV drone out for the first time, don’t overdo it.
 Take it slow and increase your mission distances in small increments.
-This reduces the risk of losing your drone due to something as small as a loose wire or awkwardly positioned antenna.
+This reduces the risk of losing your drone due to something like a loose wire or awkwardly positioned antenna.

 Line of sight is an unobstructed space between yourself and your quadcopter.
 Radio waves have a hard time moving through physical objects such as trees and mountain faces, so it’s essential that clear line of sight is preserved to ensure a stable radio link.
 One of the best ways to ensure clear line of sight is to gain altitude, higher altitude allows for greater distances to be achieved.